59A-4.103: Licensure, Administration and Fiscal Management

 Plans Submission and Review and Construction Standards.

-(1) All construction of new nursing homes and all additions, modifications, alterations, renovations, and refurbishing to the site, facility, equipment or systems of existing facilities must be in compliance with Chapter 553.73 of the Florida Statutes.
+(1) All construction of new nursing homes and all additions, modifications, alterations, renovations, and refurbishing to the site, facility, equipment or systems of existing facilities must be in compliance with the Florida Building Code 2004 Edition, including all supplements in effect as of December 2006, as adopted by the Florida Building Commission, incorporated by reference and obtainable from the International Code Council, 900 Montclair Road, Birmingham, Alabama 35213-1206.

 (2) No building shall be converted to a licensed nursing home unless it complies with the standards and codes set forth herein and with licensure requirements set forth in this Chapter.